ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-09-Editing_3D_Parts_in_CAD_Made_Easy_-_Education_Chapter_1_Lesson_9.md

 A) To show keyboard shortcuts

-B) To provide descriptions of each tool's function
+B) To show rendering options

-C) To display file information
+C) To provide descriptions of each tool's function

-D) To show rendering options
+D) To display file information

 ---

-B) To provide descriptions of each tool's function
+C) To provide descriptions of each tool's function

 ///